Rethinking Impostor Syndrome™ Coach Training

 Interest in impostor “syndrome” in online and traditional media, corporate settings, at universities, and elsewhere is soaring across the globe.

-How to accurately identify impostor syndrome
+Accurately identify impostor syndrome

 Understand the source(s) of impostor syndrome